Why join IES?

 - Use of the post-nominals MIES or FIES as appropriate;

-- Receipt of regular publications; Transactions and newsletters;
+- Receipt of regular publications; Transactions/Journals and bulletins;

 - Free access - by a pass obtained from the IES office - to Glasgow University library;